 Over 3.27 Million Pakistanis Went Abroad for Jobs in Five Years

-From 2019 to August 2024, the government sent over 3.27 million Pakistanis abroad for employment.
+From 2019 to August 2024, over 3.27 million Pakistanis went abroad for employment.
 This accounts for around 1.3% of Pakistan’s total population.
-The Ministry of Overseas Pakistanis and Human Resource Development (MOPHRD) shared this data with the Senate during a recent session.
+Ministry of Overseas Pakistanis and Human Resource Development (MOPHRD) shared this data with Senate during a recent session.

-The Bureau of Emigration and Overseas Employment facilitated the process of sending these workers abroad.
-Various host countries requested Pakistani workers, according to the ministry’s written response.
-Senator Masroor Ahsan of the Pakistan Peoples Party (PPP) asked about the number of workers sent abroad and the countries they went to.
+Bureau of Emigration and Overseas Employment facilitated the process of sending these workers abroad.
+Various host countries requested Pakistani workers, according to ministry’s written response.
+Senator Masroor Ahsan of Pakistan Peoples Party (PPP) asked about the number of workers sent abroad and countries they went to.

-The data shared by the ministry, however, showed some inconsistencies.
-For instance, the report mentioned that 50 workers were sent to “Pakistan” in 2019, which raised doubts about the accuracy of the information.
+Data shared by the ministry, however, showed some inconsistencies.
+For instance, the report mentioned that 50 workers were sent to “Pakistan” in 2019, which raised doubts about the accuracy of information.

 Also Read: PTI Speeds Up Preparations for Sept 8 Public Gathering in Islamabad

-Saudi Arabia received the highest number of Pakistani workers, with over 1.82 million going there.
-The United Arab Emirates (708,268) and Oman (265,496) also attracted a large number of workers.
-Additionally, 33,652 Pakistanis moved to the United Kingdom, while 3,820 went to the United States during this period.
-Despite some discrepancies, the report highlights a significant increase in Pakistanis seeking overseas job opportunities.
+Saudi Arabia received highest number of Pakistani workers, with over 1.82 million going there.
+United Arab Emirates (708,268) and Oman (265,496) also attracted a large number of workers.
+Additionally, 33,652 Pakistanis moved to United Kingdom, while 3,820 went to United States during this period.
+Despite some discrepancies, report highlights a significant increase in Pakistanis seeking overseas job opportunities.

 Leave a Reply